18 Participants Needed

 Experimental Treatment

-Group I: Arm II (pembrolizumab, obinutuzumab)Experimental Treatment3 Interventions
+Group I: Arm III (pembrolizumab, obinutuzumab)Experimental Treatment3 Interventions

-INDUCTION: Patients receive pembrolizumab IV over 30 minutes on day 1.
+INDUCTION: Patients diagnosed with R/R FL receive pembrolizumab IV over 30 minutes on day 1.
 Treatment repeats every 3 weeks for 4 cycles in the absence of disease progression or unacceptable toxicity.
 Patients also receive obinutuzumab IV on days 1, 8, and 15 of cycle 1, and on day 1 of cycle 2.
 EXTENDED THERAPY: Patients with at least a partial response receive pembrolizumab IV over 30 minutes on day 1.
 Cycles repeat every 3 weeks for up to 2 years (35 cycles) in the absence of disease progression or unacceptable toxicity.
-Patients with stable disease or better, who are experiencing clinical benefit in the judgment of the investigator, may receive obinutuzumab IV on day 1 of cycles 5, 9, 13, 17, 21, and 25.

-Group II: Arm I (pembrolizumab, rituximab)Experimental Treatment3 Interventions
+Group II: Arm II (pembrolizumab, rituximab)Experimental Treatment3 Interventions

 Obinutuzumab is already approved in United States, European Union for the following indications: